 2009: Scott Roeder is arrested in the slaying of abortion provider Dr. George Tiller, who was shot in the eye and killing him during church services in Wichita, Kan.
 Roeder is convicted of murder in January 2010 and sentenced to life in prison without parole.

 2012: Mississippi passes a law requiring that all doctors performing abortions at the state's last abortion clinic also have hospital admitting privileges.
 Reproductive health advocates call the law an arbitrary regulation intended to shutter clinics and effectively ban abortion.
 That abortion clinic, the Jackson Women’s Health Organization, is now in danger of closing.

 March 2013: North Dakota's governor signs the nation's most restrictive abortion law into effect.
 The legislation bans abortions if a fetal heartbeat is heard, which can be as early as six weeks, and prohibits abortions over gender or genetic defects.
-A 12-week abortion ban in Arkansas also becomes law earlier in the month.
+More than a year later, the law was overturned by a federal judge.

 October 2013: A U.S. district judge issues a permanent injunction preventing two key parts of a controversial Texas abortion law from going into effect, specifically requirements that doctors obtain admitting privileges at a hospital within 30 miles of the clinic at which they're providing abortion services and usage controls on RU486, a drug that induces abortions.
 The bill attracted headlines in July because it originally failed to gain approval because of a Democratic filibuster led by state Sen. Wendy Davis.
 Texas Gov. Rick Perry then called the legislature into a second special session to continue consideration of the bill, and it ultimately passed.